-The logic model depicting potential pathways between the bill and health impacts is presented both in text and through a flowchart (Figure 1).
+The following pages provide a detailed analysis of the bill including the logic model, summaries of evidence, and annotated references.
+The logic model is presented both in text and through a flowchart (Figure 1).
 The logic model includes information on the strength of the evidence for each relationship.
 The strength-of-evidence has been defined using the following criteria:

-- Minimal evidence: the literature review yielded only one study supporting the association, or the literature review yielded several studies supporting the association but also some studies which found no association or a negative relationship. - Some evidence: the literature review yielded several studies supporting the association, but a large body of evidence was not established. - Strong evidence: the literature review yielded a large body of evidence on the relationship (a majority of which supported the association) but the body of evidence contained some contradictory findings, did not incorporate the most robust study designs or data analysis, had significant but not meaningful results, or some combination of these.
-Any relationship where the language of the bill explicitly indicated that the work must be evidence-based was considered a strong connection. - Very strong evidence: the literature review yielded a very large body of robust evidence supporting the association with few if any contradictory findings.
+- Not well researched: the literature review yielded few if any studies or only yielded studies that were poorly designed or executed or had high risk of bias. - A fair amount of evidence: the literature review yielded several studies supporting the association, but a large body of evidence was not established; or the review yielded a large body of evidence but findings were inconsistent with only a slightly larger percent of the studies supporting the association; or the research did not incorporate the most robust study designs or execution or had a higher than average risk of bias. - Strong evidence: the literature review yielded a large body of evidence on the relationship (a vast majority of which supported the association) but the body of evidence did contain some contradictory findings or studies that did not incorporate the most robust study designs or execution or had a higher than average risk of bias; or there were too few studies to reach the rigor of 'very strong evidence'; or some combination of these. - Very strong evidence: the literature review yielded a very large body of robust evidence supporting the association with few if any contradictory findings.
 The evidence indicates that the scientific community largely accepts the existence of the association.